Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/passage_reranker.md

 ### 🤸 **Benefits**
 The primary benefit of reranking is the enhanced prioritization of high-relevance contents.
-By performing a subsequent evaluation, reranking ensures that the most pertinent information is more accessible, improving the overall quality and relevance of the retrieved data.
+Reranking ensures that the most pertinent information is more accessible, improving the overall quality and relevance of the retrieved data.

 ## 🔢 **Parameters**
 ### **Overview**: